EIPs

 |---|---|---|

-encode_set_code_signed | (tx) => Bytes | RLP encode a signed type-4 tx. |
+encode_transaction_signed | (tx) => Bytes | RLP encode a signed type-4 tx. |

-encode_set_code_unsigned | (tx) => Bytes | RLP encode the pre-signing payload. |
+encode_transaction_unsigned | (tx) => Bytes | RLP encode the pre-signing payload. |

 sign_set_code_transaction | (args) => Bytes | Sign + encode. |

-AccessListItem, DelegationIntent | types | |
+DelegationIntent | type | |

 SendSetCodeTransactionParameters | type | The wallet RPC param shape. |

-hexDataSchema | Valibot schema |
+HexDataSchema | Valibot schema |

 RPC methods